 In the United States, sales rose on a local currency basis in the hematology field.
 Also, instrument sales in the hemostasis field increased.
-In Central and South America, the acquisition of government projects in Mexico led to higher sales on a local currency basis, centered on the hematology field.
-Due the impact of yen appreciation, however, sales fell on a yen basis.
-As a result, sales in the Americas slipped 1.0% year on year, to \(\frac{1}{2}\)6,335 million.
+In Central and South America, despite the acquisition of government projects in Mexico, sales failed to rise in the hemostasis and urinalysis fields, leading to lower sales on a local currency basis.
+Due also in part to the impact of yen appreciation, sales fell on a yen basis.
+As a result, sales in the Americas slipped 0.7% year on year, to \$40,668 million.

-Segment profit (operating profit) rose 38.3%, to \$1,740 million, due to such factors as lower payments of Group trademark royalties.
+Segment profit (operating profit) rose 61.7%, to \$2,485 million, due to such factors as lower payments of Group trademark royalties.